lxs6/SIGPRO_multifocus_image_fusion/README.md

 The demo files are script_gray.m and script_color.m.

-The fused images and the objective evaluation results of all the fourteen fusion method in the manuscript are available at https://pan.baidu.com/s/1j4Q_78ZkVhNHAkiAuWnlYQ. (passcode: 6yed)
+The fused images and the objective evaluation results of all the fourteen fusion method in this paper are available at https://pan.baidu.com/s/1j4Q_78ZkVhNHAkiAuWnlYQ. (passcode: 6yed)

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%